 Freelancing is one of the legitimate ways to make money online.
-People from all over the world search for freelance jobs, complete them and get paid all online, working at home in front of their computers.
-Anyone with any skills such as writing, graphic design, audio and video editing, programming, web development, etc. has the opportunity to start making money online and turn freelancing his or her full-time or part-time job.
+People from all over the world search for freelance jobs, complete them, and get paid all online, working at home in front of their computers.
+Anyone with any skills such as writing, graphic design, audio and video editing, programming, web development, data entry, etc. has the opportunity to start making money online and turn freelancing his or her full-time or part-time job.

 If you have the necessary skills, knowledge, and experience, you could be making a living working on freelance jobs online.
 Having skills and training in demand is the first step if you want to be a successful online freelancer, but success does not come easy, just like in any other area or business.

 It takes time to establish your reputation and become a successful freelancer.
 Finding freelance jobs online is relatively easy but how successful you will become as an online freelance depends on many things, most of all how good are you in what you are doing but also there is the challenge of finding new clients and keeping existing ones coming back.
-Here are few tips to get you started on the path of successful online freelancing if you are a newbie
+Here are a few tips to get you started on the path of successful online freelancing if you are a newbie

 1. Focus on what you can do best